Use the quick links below to jump to a particular section of our sights and activities coverage for Ho Chi Minh City.

 Nestled inside a traffic roundabout at Pham Ngoc Thach and Vo Van Tan, distinctive Ho Con Rua or Turtle Lake is a popular destination for young Saigonese looking to escape the heat and grab some tasty street snacks.
 While the location is serene enough, the history behind the area is filled with ...
 Read more about Turtle Lake or Ho Con Rua .

 As soon as you hit the ground in Saigon you can’t help but notice the large building that anchors the city’s skyline.
-Bitexco Financial Tower stands at 68 storeys, or 262 metres high, and was designed to look like a lotus flower sprouting out of the city and in an abstract way it kind of does.
-After you figure out what the large deck sticking out of the side is — it’s a helicopter pad — ...
+Bitexco Financial Tower stands at 68 storeys, or 262 metres high, and was designed to look like a lotus flower sprouting out of the city and in an abstract way it kind of ...
 Read more about Saigon Sky Deck Observatory .

 Ben Thanh Market is one of Saigon’s icons and forms the heart of downtown District 1, bustling with activity from early morning until late at ...
 Read more about Ben Thanh Market .

+This pastel-yellow and white, slender church is worth combining with a trip to Cholon as it had a small but important role to play in Vietnam's wartime history.
 Following a coup on November 1, 1963, President Ngo Dinh Diem and his brother fled their palace through a tunnel network and eventually sought safety here.
-They spent the night within the church's grounds and the following morning were captured by coup loyalists.
-En route to military headquarters, both Diem and his brother were murdered.
-Diem was subsequently buried in an unmarked grave not ...
+They spent the night hidden within the church's grounds, but after efforts ...
 Read more about Cha Tam Church .

-While the existing church, built by one Father Nicolas Ham who is now buried under the foundation, is more than a century old, it was built on the site of two earlier churches destroyed in wars - the original was constructed in 1720.
-The current church has been repeatedly upgraded and much of its turn-of-the-century charm has gone with it and its neon lit Jesus Crucifix.
-The proper upkeep ...
+Cho Quan Church, located off a busy intersection in Saigon's Cholon district, is one of the oldest and largest churches in Ho Chi Minh City.
+While the existing church, built by one Father Nicolas Ham who is now buried under the foundation, is more than a century old, it was built on the site of two earlier churches destroyed in wars—with the original being constructed in 1720.
+The ...
 Read more about Cho Quan Church .

+Serving Cholon's Muslim community, the Cholon Mosque is a small place of worship built by Muslims from South India in 1932.
 With its blue gates, pastel details and white walls the mosque stands in quiet contrast to the surrounding busy area.
 A pool in the courtyard is used for ablutions, and prayers are held several times a day.
-While Ho Chi Minh City once had a vibrant Muslim community, many fled post 1975, and, as is the case in with Saigon's other mosques, even on Friday prayers, things are never too busy. ...
+While Ho Chi Minh City once had a vibrant Muslim community, ...
 Read more about Cholon Mosque .

+Located in the heart of the city, the blue and white Saigon Central Mosque is a quiet oasis is the busy business district of Saigon.
 Constructed in the 1930s by South Indian Muslims, the mosque is one of around a dozen that serve the city's Muslims and it stands on the site of an earlier mosque.
-Home to four minarets, tall spires typical of Indo-Islamic mosques, they're not used for the call to prayer.
-Across the street are several restaurants catering to the Muslim crowd by serving halal food.
-Remember to dress ...
+Home to four minarets, tall spires typical of Indo-Islamic mosques, they're not used for the call ...
 Read more about Saigon Central Mosque .

 Saigon offers plenty of great reasons to visit: every corner you turn on the street can lead you to great food, there are some cool pagodas and theme parks, and it’s a great spot to start a new adventure into other parts of the country.
 Decent shopping can also be done in my city — here’s a round up of the key spots for a spot of mainstream market shopping for things like clothes, watches, ...
 Read more about Shopping in Saigon .